Bose L1 Model II PA system review

 A singer-songwriter tries out this popular portable PA

 eing a solo musician isn’t easy.
 You’ve got to do everything yourself, from booking gigs to writing songs to hauling and setting up your equipment.
 And you need to find gear that’s going to help you sound your best.

 One of our go-to recommendations for solo performers is the Bose L1 powered PA system.
-The L1 has been a pro audio mainstay for many years, but we wanted to hear the latest and greatest version in action and get a pro’s opinion.
+The L1 has been a pro audio mainstay for many years, but we wanted to hear the latest version in action and get a pro’s opinion.

 We reached out to Erin Lunsford, a singer-songwriter who until recently lived here in Charlottesville, VA.
 Now in Richmond, Erin plays lots of gigs across Virginia, both as a solo artist and as the leader of her band, Erin & The Wildfire.